josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_the_problem_of_the_female_heir.md

 ---

-## 🧠 X. The Female Heir Reveals The Fragility Of Patriarchal Legitimacy
+## 🧠 The Female Heir Reveals The Fragility Of Patriarchal Legitimacy

 The female heir ultimately reveals something profound: